- What is lumbago?

 -

-The best thing you can do if you have lumbago is keep calm and put yourself in a temporary stepped position position.
+The best thing you can do if you have lumbago is to stay calm and lie in a temporary stepped position.
 To do this, lie on your back and use a stable, not too hard surface.
-Then position your lower legs at a at a 90-degree angle on a stool, chair or a pile of cushions.
-In the stepped position, you relieve the muscles in the lumbar spine area so that pain can be alleviated.
+Then position your lower legs at a 90-degree angle on a stool, chair or a stack of cushions.
+In the stepped position, you relieve the muscles in the lumbar vertebrae area so that pain can be alleviated.
 You can do this exercise several times a day at first. -

-The next important aid for lumbago is warmth.
-Fill a hot water bottle with hot water or warm a cherry stone cherry stone cushion in the oven or microwave.
-Then place the bottle or Pillow on the area of your back. area of your backwhere you feel the you feel the pain most intensely.
+The next important aid for lumbago is heat.
+Fill a hot water bottle with hot water or heat a cherry stone pillow in the oven or microwave.
+Then place the bottle or Pillow on the area of your back where you feel the pain most intensely.
 The heat released will help to relax your tense back muscles.
 A hot shower, a heat plaster or a stay in an infrared cabin can also help to reduce the pain.

 Additional home remedy tip for lumbago: Mash a few boiled, warm potatoes and wrap them in a cotton cloth.
 Place the latter on the painful area - several times a day if necessary. -

-People with lumbago often tend to adopt a relieving posture. relieving posture by bending their upper body forwards during all activities.
-However, this posture is associated with jerky movements which can damage both muscles and intervertebral discs.
+People with lumbago often tend to adopt a relieving posture by bending their upper body forward during all activities.
+However, this posture is accompanied by jerky movements that can damage both muscles and intervertebral discs.
 This incorrect posture should therefore be avoided - which brings us to our next tip on the topic of "lumbago - what to do?". -

-Even if it may sound hard at first: Movement is the be-all and end-allto combat the pain of lumbago.
+Even if it may sound harsh at first, movement is the be-all and end-all when it comes to relieving the pain of lumbago.
 Continuous bed rest is just as out of place as long periods of sitting or standing, as your body needs to move to loosen up your tense muscles.

 Proven witch shot exercises

-Once the initial pain has been alleviated with our emergency tips, you can gradually gentle exercises but these should never go beyond your personal tolerance limit.
+Once the initial pain has been alleviated with our emergency tips, you can gradually incorporate gentle exercises, although these should never go beyond your personal tolerance limit.
 The following sequences are recommended so that you can slowly and carefully turn your back again:

 -